This section explains how we deal with complaints. There are three steps.

 If these initial checks show that we can investigate, we then assess the complaint in more detail to decide if we should investigate.

-Step 2 Deciding whether to investigate a complaint
+Step 2 Deciding if we can investigate a complaint

-To help us decide if we should investigate a complaint, we look at:
+To help us decide if we can investigate a complaint, we look at:

 The timing of the complaint